esi/esi-issues/README.md

 ### [Request a new feature](https://github.com/esi/esi-issues/issues/new?template=feature_request.md)

 Some new features will require game design approval.
-Do not open duplicate feature requests, if you find something similar to what you're requesting, thumbsup the parent comment and add any addendums as comments.
+Do not open duplicate feature requests, if you find something similar to what you're requesting, thumbs up the parent comment and add any addendums as comments.

 Examples: